Zachariah-Weir/OS_Comparison/README.md

 #### How

-- Same scenario as IPC, but include time of functions used in addition to IPC (add sleep timer for functions).
+- Same scenario as IPC, but include write file as well.
+This will simulate an additional system call to emphasize overhead created for two system calls rather than one.
-- Return the total times for IPC and functions.
+- Return the total times for system calls and IPC.
-- For Mono, total time will just be
+- For Mono, total time will just be the system calls and function calls.
+Make sure function call times are less than IPC times.

 #### Services Needed